 Colorful Landscapes in the Heart of the Rocky Mountains

 The San Juan Mountains of Southwestern Colorado contain some of the highest peaks in the Rocky Mountains.
-Picturesque off-road trails lead into the alpine tundra and snow-capped 13,000 to 14,000 ft mountains surrounding the area.
-July is peak time in the San Juans for wildflowers—Colorado columbine, lupine, fireweed, Indian paintbrush—and these will provide a compelling accent to clear streams, rolling meadows, and rugged mountain peaks.
+Picturesque off-road trails lead into the alpine tundra and snow-capped 13,000 to 14,000 ft peaks that surround the area.
+July is peak time in the San Juans for wildflowers—Colorado columbine, lupine, fire weed, Indian paint brush—and these will provide compelling accent to clear streams, rolling meadows, and rugged mountain peaks.
 We will use all-access 4WD jeeps to get where we want to go, but you’ll also need to bring your hiking boots!
-Short scenic hikes will take us to some lesser-known meadows and views.
+Short scenic hikes will take us to some of the lesser-known meadows and views.
 We will also photograph historic mining villages and abandoned structures.
-All of this makes for excellent subject matter during the day, and if the skies are clear, we will also photograph at night.
+All of this makes for great subject matter during the day, and if the skies are clear we will photograph at night as well.

-We will ensure everyone has a safe, enriching, and fun learning experience.
+We will make sure everyone has a safe, enriching, and fun learning experience.
 Special techniques we will cover include focus stacking, shutter speed blending, and lighting scenes at night.
-Mornings, late afternoons, and nights will find us in the field.
-During the day, back in town, we will hold image reviews and learn new post-processing skills while working on the images we have captured.
+Mornings, late afternoons, and nights will find us out in the field.
+During the day, back in town, we will hold image reviews and we will learn new post-processing skills while working on the images we have captured.

 We will be staying in the historic Imperial Grand Hotel that was constructed in 1883 in the lively mountain town of Silverton, Colorado.
 Silverton is located in Southwestern Colorado.
-It is an outdoors lover’s paradise at over 9,300 feet above sea level.
-Surrounded by mountain peaks and situated on the Million Dollar Highway, it is always bustling with adventurers and thrill-seekers.
+At over 9,300 feet above sea level, it is an outdoors lover’s paradise.
+Surrounded by mountain peaks and located on the Million Dollar Highway, it is always bustling with adventurers and thrill-seekers.

-For two nights we’ll be staying at our outfitted camp in the high alpine setting at 11,800 feet.
-The camp is fully outfitted, including stand-up tents, cots, sleeping bags, blankets, and hot meals.
+For two of the nights we’ll be staying at our outfitted camp in the high alpine setting at 11,800 feet.
+The camp is fully outfitted, including stand up tents, cots, sleeping bags, blankets, and hot meals.

 This workshop requires that you are capable of reaching an altitude of over 12,000 feet.
-We will be camping in tents at this altitude, so you should spend a night or two acclimating in Colorado somewhere at an altitude of 7-8,000 feet before the beginning of the workshop.
-Please contact us for ideas about where to visit before the workshop.
+We will be camping in tents at this altitude, so it’s best that you spend a night or two acclimating in Colorado somewhere at an altitude of 7-8,000 feet prior to the begining of the workshop.
+Please contact us for some ideas of where to visit prior to the workshop.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-July 21, 2023: Meet at 2:00 PM inside the Imperial Grand Hotel in Silverton, Colorado.
-We’ll have an early dinner tonight, where we’ll brief you on how to prepare for our first evening shoot.
-We will leave Silverton and head up the canyon searching for wildflowers and high mountain peaks.
+July 15, 2023: Meet at 2:00 PM inside the Imperial Grand Hotel in Silverton, Colorado.
+We’ll be having an early dinner tonight where you’ll be briefed on how to prepare for our first evening shoot.
+We will leave Silverton and head up the canyon in search of wildflowers and high mountain peaks.
 If the weather cooperates, we will stay out late and shoot into the night—this time of year is ideal for capturing the galactic center of the Milky Way!

-July 22–24, 2023: This morning we’ll head up in our jeeps to our outfitted alpine camp.
-Camp is at 11,850 feet in altitude and contains one large dinner tent, four large double tents tall enough to stand up in, cots, pads, and sleeping bags.
-We’ll have time to settle into our tents and enjoy some hot food.
-We will fill our time with photography, and we’ll work to find intimate photographs as well as grand vistas.
-Our nights will involve learning lighting techniques for abandoned mining camp buildings with the stars as a backdrop.
-Of course, we will photograph the incredible snow-capped mountain peaks with the Milky Way behind them!
-There will occasionally be short hikes up to two miles from the jeeps, but nothing too steep or rugged.
-We will take our time but be advised we’ll be at high elevations (up to 13,000 feet).
-Acclimation before the workshop may be necessary for some participants traveling from homes near sea level.
+July 16–18, 2023: This morning we’ll head up in our jeeps to our outfitted alpine camp.
+Camp is at 11,850 feet in altitude and contains 1 large dinner tent, 4 large double tents (tall enough to stand up in), cots, pads and sleeping bags.
+We’ll have time to settle in to our tents and enjoy some hot food.
+Our time will be filled with photography, and we’ll work to find intimate photographs as well as grand vistas.
+Our nights will consist of learning lighting techniques for abandoned mining camp buildings with the stars as a backdrop.
+Of course, we will be photographing the wonderful snow-capped mountain peaks with the Milky Way behind them!
+On occasion, there will be short hikes up to two miles from the jeeps, but nothing too steep or rugged.
+We will take our time, but be advised we’ll be at high elevation (up to 13,000 feet).
+Acclimation before the workshop is necessary for all participants traveling from homes near sea level.

-July 24–25, 2023: After returning from our alpine camp, we’ll enjoy the comfortable Imperial Grand Hotel in Silverton.
+July 18–19, 2023: After returning from our alpine camp, we’ll enjoy the comfortable Imperial Grand Hotel, in Silverton.
 We’ll have time to post-process our images of the Rocky Mountains.
-After some time spent reviewing and processing, we’ll have time to photograph again in the afternoon and evening.
+After some time spent reviewing and processing, we’ll have time in the afternoon and evening to photograph again.
 We’ll load up in the jeeps and head up into the mountains.

-July 26, 2023: After breakfast, we will have a last image review session to enjoy the fantastic images we captured throughout the week.
-The workshop concludes at noon, after which you can return to local airports and home.
-We will help you arrange a ride.
-Just let us know.
+July 20, 2023: After breakfast, we will have a last image review session to enjoy the amazing images we captured throughout the week.
+The workshop concludes at noon, after which you are free to make your way back to local airports and home.
+We will help you arrange a ride, just let us know.

 Camping in a high alpine location

-You will stay in the historic town of Silverton, Colorado, for several nights.
-But you will also spend two nights in tents at 11,800 feet.
+You will be staying in the historic town of Silverton Colorado for several nights.
+But, you will also be spending two nights up at 11,800 feet in elevation in tents.
 The camp is fully outfitted with tents, cots, pads, and sleeping bags.
-You will be sharing a tent with another person, but the tents are large enough to stand in and have sufficient space for two cots.
+You will be sharing a tent with another person, but the tents are large enough to stand up in and have sufficient space for two cots.
 There is a gear vestibule that makes a nice porch as well.
-It's best to prepare for this altitude.
-If you do not know how you handle the altitude, and even if you do, it's best to arrive in Durango a few days early and spend some time at 8,000 feet.
-There are plenty of places to visit in this area, and we are more than happy to recommend some sights to see.
+It's best to be prepared for this altitude.
+If you do not know about how you handle the altitude, and even if you do, it's best to arrive in Durango a few days early and spend some time at 8,000 feet.
+There are plenty of places to visit in this area and we are more than happy to recommend some sights to see.

-Moderate: You should be able to do short walks in alpine country at elevations up to 13,000 feet.
+Moderate: You should be able to do short walks in alpine country at elevation up to 13,000 feet

 What to Bring